 If you don’t have sensitive skin, this vitamin C suspension could be an excellent treatment to smooth and brighten the skin while acting as an antioxidant to protect the skin from damage from UV exposure and other environmental factors that can cause wrinkles and fine lines.

 If you have more sensitive skin or can’t tolerate the tingling and texture, the good news is that there are several The Ordinary vitamin C products to choose from.
-So chances are, you’ll be able to find one that works for your skin type.
+Chances are, you’ll be able to find one that works for your skin type.

 How To Use The Ordinary Vitamin C Suspension